wildeantics/BWD/Assessment1/README.md

 Demonstrated attention to detail throughout the creative work

 ## Recipes app
-Provide a page with a list of recipies
+Provide a page with a list of recipes
 The ability to log in
-Once logged in the ability to create new recipies
+Once logged in the ability to create new recipes
 On individual pages the ability to tick recipe ingrediants Filter by protien
 Search by name